abdosalama818/E-Commerce-API-/README.md

 ## About Project
 this demo project that semulate E-commerce that i handel add product by seeder and [manage card and order]
 ## installation
 1. Clone the repository:
 2. composer install
 3. cp .env.example .env
 4. php artisan key:generate
-5-php artisan migrate --seed
+5. php artisan migrate --seed